ioccc-src/winner/2024/ferguson1/README.md

 Actually I wanted to see what it was like.
 It was VERY amusing - but only because I did not have to debug it.
 For the submission I included line changes for JUST the third prompt.
-It looked like: time (mere hours left) but to get to JUST the third prompt this is the lines it
+Yes, what would only take a few seconds of play.
+It looked like this (I only did the third prompt as I had mere hours left to finish):

 ```
     19 20 21 32 69 82 34 33 34 47 45 47 50 83 34 33 34 47 45 47 50 83 34 33 34